User's Guide: Alert Management

 Open the Splunk UI and monitor the alerts as shown in the following figure.
 Ensure to view this index frequently to stay informed about any upcoming key expirations.

-Figure 6: Messages on Splunk UI
+Figure 6: Messages on splunk UI

 6.0 Key Expiry Alert Threshold